dustinlyons/nixos-config/README.md

 ```

 ## For NixOS, one command does the trick
-First [download the minimal ISO image](https://nixos.org/download.html) and burn it to a USB stick.
-Then boot it and run:
+First download and burn [the minimal ISO image](https://nixos.org/download.html).
+Boot it, and be sure to select the 2nd option (`nomodeset`) if you're using an Nvidia card.
+Then run:

 > [!WARNING]
-> This will reformat your entire drive to the ext4 filesystem.
+> Running this command will reformat your entire drive to the ext4 filesystem.

-> [!NOTE]
-> For Nvidia cards, choose the `nomodeset` option in the installer.

 ```sh
 nix run --extra-experimental-features 'nix-command flakes' github:dustinlyons/nixos-config#install